Insight

 Sensitive information like names, addresses, credit and debit card numbers are highly valuable to cybercriminals, who can leverage this data to commit identity theft, extortion and fraud.
 As a business owner, you may be held responsible if a data breach occurs and customer information is stolen—which can result in significant financial and reputational harm.

-In this article, we’ll discuss the growing threat of cyber attacks in the automotive industry and how you can enhance your automotive cybersecurity program to stay protected.
+In this article, we’ll discuss the growing threat of cyber attacks in the automotive industry and how you can enhance your cybersecurity program to stay protected.

 The Rising Cost of Automotive Cybersecurity Attacks